 Insurance It is your responsibility to ensure your car is roadworthy and properly insured for use outside of your country of residence.
 Your UK vehicle insurance gives you a minimum of third party cover to drive your vehicle in EU countries.
 Check with your insurer if your policy has extra cover for things like theft or damage to your car abroad.

-Green card You need to carry a physical copy of a Green Card for your vehicle to drive in the EU, which is an internationally recognised document that acts as proof of insurance when driving abroad.
-Contact your insurer and request your card at least six weeks in advance.
+Green card You do not need to carry a green card for your vehicle to drive in the EU, which is an internationally recognised document that acts as proof of insurance when driving abroad.
+You still need valid vehicle insurance.
+If you do wish to carry a green card, then contact your insurer and request your card at least six weeks in advance.
 Your insurers may charge for this service.
-You may also need a Green Card for your trailer or caravan, so check with your insurer.
 If in doubt speak to your insurance company.

 Registration documents You must carry your car log book (V5C).
 If the vehicle is not registered in your name, for example if it is a lease or hire car, you will need a VE103 certificate.